LLNL/shroud/docs/struct.rst

       - decl: int m_flag +readonly;
       - decl: int m_test +name(test);

-The *readonly* attribute will not write the setter function or descriptor.
+The *readonly* attribute will not create the setter function or descriptor.
 Python will report:

 .. code-block:: python